After months of

 The White House

-With Trump's victory, many in the industry say Hill is the heir apparent, but the Trump transition team has yet to formally announce its nomination for FDIC chair — a position that is typically predicated on appointment and consent of a Treasury Secretary.
+With Trump's victory, many in the industry say Hill is the heir apparent, but the Trump transition team has yet to formally announce its nomination for FDIC chair — a position that is typically predicated on appointment and consent of a Treasury secretary.
 The Trump transition team has not yet named a nominee for this key position.

-Joseph Lynyak, a partner at Dorsey & Whitney, acknowledged Gruenberg's leadership during bank failure in 2023, but agreed that a change in top brass at the FDIC is one step toward remedying the misconduct.
+Joseph Lynyak, a partner at Dorsey & Whitney, acknowledged Gruenberg's leadership during bank failure in 2023 but agreed that a change in top brass at the FDIC is one step toward remedying the misconduct.
 Gruenberg has been on the FDIC board since 2005, having been confirmed as chair by the Senate twice and served as interim chair on other occasions.

 "I think [Gruenberg] did a yeoman's job during the series of bank failures when he was a senior person.
 But you can also make an argument that somebody being in a senior agency position for that period of time, you lose track of perspective," he said.
 "There's going to be a Republican [chair] and whether or not they institute the proper cultural changes remains to be seen, but I'm frankly very hopeful."

-Others say real culture change requires cleaning-house at the senior staff level.
+Others say real culture change requires cleaning house at the senior staff level.
 One attorney who asked not to be named when talking about sensitive internal FDIC matters said that many of those eligible for retirement may leave after Gruenberg's departure out of uncertainty about what direction the agency will go.

-Industry observers said FDIC vice chair Travis Hill — known for his pragmatic approach to difficult issues — would be a good candidate to lead the beleaguered independent agency after Gruenberg leaves.
+Industry observers said Hill — known for his pragmatic approach to difficult issues — would be a good candidate to lead the beleaguered independent agency after Gruenberg leaves.
 Lynyak said that is in part because many of the issues detailed in the Cleary report happened in regional offices over a period of almost two decades, creating an amorphous cultural problem that emerged over time and will take time to correct.

-"It is a structural issue that arises based upon how bank examiners co-examine banks, and the the amount of constant contact … there's probably got to be very strict enforcement of rules in terms of the way that people treat each other, which is done in American businesses now," Lynyak said.
+"It is a structural issue that arises based upon how bank examiners co-examine banks, and the amount of constant contact … there's probably got to be very strict enforcement of rules in terms of the way that people treat each other, which is done in American businesses now," Lynyak said.
 "It probably got ignored, I would say, on the regional level."

 The next phase of the agency's cultural change will involve addressing deeper and systematic issues at the FDIC, says Alexandra Barrage, a partner at Troutman Pepper and former FDIC executive.
 While the glaring and headline-making conduct detailed in the report had been happening far away from headquarters, there are ongoing issues around staff morale, including the